Client: University of Oklahoma College of Architecture

 Instead, the solution captures the “American School” spirit in a choreographed emotional journey for visitors.
 Visual cues attract and imply direction along a continuous path, the space compressing and releasing to signal distinct curatorial sections.
 Within the main section, information is parsed among purpose-made “stations.”
 The recyclable exhibition materials evoke an architectural model, combining with the other strategies to exemplify American School values of being contextual, experimental and resourceful.

 The project site is the University's art museum, so integrating an exhibition design is critically important.
-RENEGADES is an atypical exhibit design as it aspires to inhabit the realms of art and architecture, while mediating between the a large gallery space and the curated works.
+RENEGADES is an atypical exhibit design as it aspires to inhabit the realms of art and architecture, while mediating between a large gallery space and the curated works.

 The exhibition design walks a line of deference to the exhibited works while putting them in a sympathetic atmosphere.
 Further, the exhibit design aims to illustrate key characteristics of American School work.
 For example, the geometry is drawn from two of the best known American School projects - Bruce Goff's Bavinger House and Herb Greene's Prairie House.
 The "shingled" arrangement of elements in plan and elevation recalls an American School strategy of using off-the-shelf materials arranged in organic shapes.
 Indeed, the material choices exemplify American School resourcefulness by using readily available, recycled/recyclable products with plans to re-use materials after the exhibit closes.